guiambros-public/p5-best-places/README.md

 I used [Gulp](http://gulpjs.com/) as the build system.
 Files are minified, images are compressed, debug logs are removed, and final files are moved from the `/src` to the `/dist` directory.

-[Bower](http://bower.io/) was also used to install components required by the application, like Bootstrap, Backbone.js and Underscore.js.
+[Bower](http://bower.io/) was used to install components required by the application, like Bootstrap, Knockout.js and Underscore.js.

+For debugging purposes, you can set the COMPRESS variable to false on Gulpfile.js, and it'll disable minification and will keep console.log statements intact.
+It will also improve performance a bit.

 ## References: